-To determine how many solar panels you need to produce 4000 kWh of electricity per year, you must take various factors into account.
+To determine how many solar panels you need to produce 4000 kWh of electricity per year, you must consider several factors.

-Solar irradiation: The amount of sunlight that falls on the solar panels varies depending on the location, orientation, and tilt angle of the panels.
-In sunny areas, solar irradiation can be higher than in areas with fewer sunlight hours.
+Solar radiation: The amount of sunlight that falls on the solar panels varies depending on the location, orientation, and tilt angle of the panels.
+In sunny areas, solar radiation can be higher than in areas with fewer sun hours.

 Efficiency of the solar panels: The efficiency of the solar panels also plays a role.
 The higher the efficiency, the more electricity they can generate per square meter.